monikastrah/431-2020/classes/class09/README.md

 1. There will be a [Minute Paper after Class 09](https://github.com/THOMASELOVE/431-2020/tree/master/minutepapers).
 Please complete it by Noon Wednesday 2020-09-23.
 2. [Grades for Lab 02](https://bit.ly/431-2020-grades) are now posted.
 They are part of the shared Google Drive, so you'll have to log in via CWRU to see them.
-3. **STILL TO COME** The Lab 03 answer sketch and grading rubric will be posted by class time.
+3. The [Lab 03 answer sketch](https://github.com/THOMASELOVE/431-2020/tree/master/labs/lab03/sketch) is now available in R Markdown and PDF.
 4. We welcome a new Teaching Assistant, Claudia Cabrera, who has extensive experience as a TA for 431-432.
 Read more about Claudia in [the Syllabus](https://thomaselove.github.io/431-2020-syllabus/), and look for her in our new Monday 3-4:30 PM TA Office Hours, and on Piazza.
 5. For those of you looking for a paper you can cite if you need a reference about "not testing for Normality" being an OK idea, I recommend [The importance of the Normality assumption in public health data sets](https://pubmed.ncbi.nlm.nih.gov/11910059/) by Thomas Lumley, Paula Diehr, Scott Emerson and Lu Chen.
     - I also recommend [this blog post](https://notstatschat.rbind.io/2019/02/09/what-have-i-got-against-the-shapiro-wilk-test/) specifically about the problems inherent in one particular type of test (the Shapiro-Wilk test.)